 - Mark or engrave all valuables (including textbooks), and keep a record of these in a safe place.
-Include their make, model, and serial numbers whenever possible. - o If there are problems with your room that may affect security (such as doors that don't lock well or windows that open easily), let your RA or property manager know immediately. - Register your bicycle with the NMSU Police Department and always secure it to a bike rack on campus with a quality lock. - Lock the doors and windows to your room and your vehicle every time you leave.
-Do not leave valuables where they can be easily seen by someone passing by, even if it is just for a few minutes - Always be aware of your surroundings and of any strangers near you.
+Include their make, model, and serial numbers whenever possible.
+A good way to do this is by taking photographs of the items and the serial numbers and storing them both on your cell phone and in the cloud so they can be easily retrieved if needed. - o If there are problems with your room that may affect security (such as doors that don't lock well or windows that open easily), let your RA or property manager know immediately. - Register your bicycle with the NMSU Police Department and always secure it to a bike rack on campus with a quality lock. - Lock the doors and windows to your room and your vehicle every time you leave.
+Do not leave valuables where they can be easily seen by someone passing by, even if it is just for a few minutes. - Always be aware of your surroundings and of any strangers near you.
 If you are going to be involved in activities where you are unable to focus on your environment and what is going on around you (e.g., when playing games on a smart phone), do so with friends so you can help each other watch for dangerous situations.
-If someone is acting suspiciously near you, move away toward large groups and well lit areas.
-If the person follows you and/or continues to act in a suspicious manner, consider challenging them or call 911 for assistance. - Don't leave valuables unattended in unlocked lockers, study areas, or classrooms. - Alcohol and drug use can reduce your ability to recognize a dangerous situation and your ability to defend yourself.
+If someone is acting suspiciously near you, move away toward large groups and well-lit areas.
+If the person follows you and/or continues to act in a suspicious manner, consider challenging them or call 911 for assistance. - o Don't leave valuables unattended in unlocked lockers, study areas, or classrooms. - Alcohol and drug use can reduce your ability to recognize a dangerous situation and your ability to defend yourself.
 If you are going to drink alcohol, do it legally, responsibly, in a safe place, and with people you can trust.